 We are not necessarily trying to ‘solve a problem’ with hair waste.
 We are trying to unlock its potential.
 There can be no doubt that this is an underexploited resource and an abundant one at that.
 Some experts suggest that the amount of human hair waste generated annually is roughly the same as wool.
 Considering that the global sheep herd is well over a billion strong, that is an enormous amount of material.

-Last year, we diverted two tonnes of hair from landfill and that amount is set to multiply as GSC continues to grow.
 We need to be sure our solutions for this increasing waste stream are as aligned with circular economy principles as possible.
 Furthermore, we genuinely believe the future is circular and that nothing, not anything, should be sent to landfill.
 Let’s kill landfill.